Safety and Security Are Top Priorities at Boston Logan

 All items for carry-on must be screened at the security checkpoint.
 Liquids are allowed in carry-on luggage in accordance with the 3-1-1 format.
 All liquids must be contained in a bottle three ounces or less and placed inside a one quart, clear, plastic, zip-top bag.
 One bag per passenger is allowed.
 There are exceptions for baby food/formula as well as items needed for special medical purposes.

 Note: Ink and toner cartridges over 16 ounces are now banned from both carry-on and checked baggage.
-View more information about TSA Prohibited Items.
+Firearms are also not permitted in carry-on baggage.

 A valid government issued ID and boarding pass are required for gate access through all of Logan’s security checkpoints (accommodations made for children without ID).
 If you are meeting a child, elderly, or disabled person requiring assistance at the gate, you must contact your airline in advance to make arrangements for a gate pass.